sprnva/sprnva/README.md

 $ http://localhost/sprnva/migration
 ```

 #### Now you are in the database migration page, click the "Fresh" button to generate default tables and start adding users.
-You can know run your application in your browser as easy as that.
+You can now run your application in your browser as easy as that.